sshyran/owntracks-gw/manual/mqtt.md

 retained, unless you configure `retain=0`.)

-A JSON message as published by Greenwich could look like this (the inline comments are not valid JSON; we've added them here as explanation):
+A JSON message as published by Greenwich could look like this (the in-line comments are not valid JSON; we've added them here as explanation):

 ```json
 {